 His aspiration was to start a business where he could use all of this and help people achieve health, strength and better body composition.
 So when the moment was right, he took the plunge and started Life Force Fitness.

 He’s gone from fat to fit; experienced 22 years of commuting and corporate stress; researched and perfected the science and practice of muscle gain and fat loss is now a devotee and avid practitioner of health and fitness.
 Life Force Fitness is different to anything out there, and I really get the feeling that it will change many lives.
 With that in mind, who better to ask for tips for getting in shape now the summer’s in full swing?

-Jon’s 5 top tips for getting in shape in 2018
+Thinking bikini?
+Jon’s 5 top tips for getting in shape

-Jon at Life Force Fitness who can, and will help you in your quest to become fitter, healthier, leaner, boom!
+Jon and Samantha at Life Force Fitness who can, and will help you in your quest to become fitter, healthier, leaner, boom!

 - Do moderate intensity fasted cardio.